You must file a Free Application for Federal Student Aid (FAFSA) each year in order to receive financial aid.

 - Information pertaining to the value of any owned businesses and investments.

-- Information pertaining to the value of non-taxable income that is not reported on the tax return, i.e. social security benefits, etc.
+- Information pertaining to the value of non-taxable income that is not reported on the tax return, e.g. social security benefits, etc.

 - Steps to take after you have filed